 This type of massage is generally well-tolerated by most people, and almost everyone can benefit from it!
 Many athletes regularly receive these treatments to keep their muscles stretched and limber, and to decrease the pain from their everyday injuries and intense workouts.

-Deep tissue massage can treat pain caused by a variety of conditions of the muscular and skeletal systems, such as arthritis or bursitis (a swelling of the bursa or cartilage), and after recovery from an injury, such as a break or surgery.
+Deep tissue massage can treat pain caused by a variety of conditions of the muscular and skeletal systems, such as arthritis or bursitis (swelling of the bursa or cartilage), and after recovery from an injury, such as a break or surgery.

 Deep tissue massage techniques